US map with route of my Amtrak adventure marked

 Reflections on a train journey

 By now you’ve been with me on a trip across half the US, taking the train from Little Rock via Chicago to Washington, DC.
 From there up the Northeast Corridor to New Brunswick, NJ, and finally in to New York City.
-Then on from there to Chicago and eventually back to Little Rock.
+Then on to Chicago and eventually back to Little Rock.

 In all 3232 miles of travel by train.